faridimakh/pocALZ/README.md

 <br>

 ## results:
-all incoplete messages are completted and pushed in wikichangesresponses topic
+all incomplete messages are completted and pushed in **wikichangesresponses** topic